To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

-Caution should be used when evaluating patients as overuse of imaging or other diagnostic modalities may lead to increase use of opioids, activity restriction, and increased fear.
+Caution should be used when evaluating patients as overuse of imaging or other diagnostic modalities may lead to increased use of opioids, activity restriction, and increased fear.

-An electromyogram (EMG) or other nerve condition studies assess the cause of pain.
-The EMG measures electrical activity of the muscle and can be helpful in finding damaged muscle, nerves or neuromuscular abnormalities such as a herniated disc or myasthenia gravis.
-The nerve conduction study measures the capacity of the nerves to transmit electrical signals and assists in the diagnosis of multiple types of neuropathies.
+An electromyogram (EMG) or a nerve condition study (NCS) assess the cause of pain.
+The EMG measures the electrical activity of the muscle and can be helpful in finding damaged muscle, nerves or neuromuscular abnormalities such as a herniated disc or myasthenia gravis.
+The NCS measures the capacity of the nerves to transmit electrical signals and assists in the diagnosis of multiple types of neuropathies.

 Opioid medications are associated with multiple side effects including constipation, nausea, vomiting, pruritus, abdominal cramping, sedation and mental status changes.
 Multiple interventions are available to reduce or eliminate the side effects of opioids.

 Drug interactions have the potential to lead to significant health concerns in those taking opioids.
 Many individuals with chronic pain have co-morbid conditions that necessitate the use of other medications.
-Drug interactions may occur because of hepatic metabolism.
-A study showed that drug-to-drug interactions in those with chronic low back pain on long-term opioid analgesics had a prevalence of 27% (Pergolizzi, Labhsetwar, Puenpatom, Joo, Ben-Joseph, Summers, 2011).
+A study showed that drug-to-drug interactions in those with chronic low back pain on long-term opioid analgesics had a prevalence of 27%.32

 Grapefruit juice has the potential to increase levels of multiple opioids such as fentanyl, codeine, hydrocodone and methadone.
 Ginkgo Biloba, Valerian Root and St. John’s Wort have the potential to reduce levels of multiple opioids.
 Some individuals have an allelic variant in CYP-2D6 making them inefficient at converting codeine to its active metabolite morphine thus resulting in a less analgesic effect to codeine.